satraul/lxd-cloud-scheduler/README.md

 >LXD project by GO-SQUADS Tech Intern 2017

 This is the setup for LXD team's project.
-The Vagrantfile is configured to make 3 VMs (master + 2 nodes) in a dhcp private network.
+The Vagrantfile is configured to make a master VM + a number of nodes (according to NODE_COUNT in) in a DHCP private network.
 In each VM, LXD is initialized automatically using ```lxd init --preseed```.
 See [Vagrantfile](Vagrantfile) and [preseed.yaml](preseed.yaml) for more details.
 As of now, the LXDs aren't connected yet.